europa502/shARP/README.md

 attacker can be permanently banned from the netwrk by feeding his mac address to the block list of the router.
 The whole program is designed specially for linux and is writen in Linux s is hell command (bash command).
 In the offensive mode the program downloads an open-source application from the internet with the permission of the user namely aircrack-ng  (if not present in the user's system already ).
 Since it is written in python language, you must have python installed on your system for it to work.
+Visit https://www.aircrack-ng.org for more info.

 If the user wants to secure his network by scanning for any attacker he can run the program. the program offers a simple command line interface which makes it easy for the new users.the user can directly access the defensive or offensive mode by inputing the respective command line